infn-datacloud/federation-registry-feeder/README.md

   - **description**: Name of the container with the oidc-agent service instance.
 It depends on the value of `container_name` of the `oidc-agent` docker service to use.
   - **type**: string
   - **mandatory**: YES
-  - **default**: federation-registry-feeder-oidc-agent-1. _A default value if provided to simplify development environment start up._
+  - **default**: feeder-dev-oidc-agent. _A default value if provided to simplify development environment start up._
 - `BLOCK_STORAGE_VOL_LABELS`
   - **description**: List of the volume type labels accepted. **The project starts also if this variable is not set but ...**
   - **type**: List of string